dynamics-of-stellar-systems/dynamite/docs/api_docs/configuration.rst

 Configuration
 *************

-All configuration settings are stored in the configuration object ``c``, which is structured very similarly to structure of the YAML configuration file,
+All configuration settings are stored in the configuration object ``c``, which is structured very similarly to the YAML configuration file,

 .. code-block:: python